quianalytics/WarRoom-Frontend/PLAN.md

 ## Domain Model Notes
 - Models: `DraftPick`, `Prospect`, `Team`, `Trade`, `DraftState`.
+- `Trade` models include `TradeAsset` and `FuturePick` to represent multi-pick and future-year offers.
 - `Prospect` has defensive parsing for `_id` and numeric fields to tolerate inconsistent backend typing.